kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 }
 ```

-Now, the last thing we should do is to register this custom sql formatter into Ktorm by dialect support, you can read the later chapters for how to [enable dialects](./dialects-and-native-sql.html#Enable-Dialects).
+Now, the last thing we should do is to register this custom SQL formatter into Ktorm by dialect support, you can read the later chapters for how to [enable dialects](./dialects-and-native-sql.html#Enable-Dialects).

 The usage of `naturalJoin`: